ISO 20400

-ISO 20400: Sustainable procurement -- Guidance "provides guidance to organizations, independent of their activity or size, on integrating sustainability within procurement".
+ISO 20400:2017 Sustainable procurement — Guidance is a standard by the International Organization for Standardization (ISO) that provides guidance to organizations, independent of their activity or size, on integrating sustainability within procurement.
 It is intended for stakeholders involved in, or impacted by, procurement decisions and processes, complementing ISO 26000, Guidance on social responsibility, by "focusing specifically on the purchasing function".

 History

 The standard was developed by ISO project committee ISO/PC 277 under the leadership of Jacques Schramm, a French management consultant.
 Work started in 2013 and the first edition of ISO 20400 was published on 21 April 2017.

 Main features of the standard

 The ISO 20400:2017 standard is structured as follows: